 9. Gray Whale

-In October, many gray whales migrate toward Mexico’s southern Gulf of California and the Baja peninsula.
+In October, many Gray whales migrate toward Mexico’s southern Gulf of California and the Baja peninsula.
 These are their mating grounds and where the young are born.

 10. Common Minke Whale